MonoGSDF: Exploring Monocular Geometric Cues for Gaussian Splatting-Guided Implicit Surface Reconstruction: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We comprehensively evaluate our method on three public datasets: \emph{DTU} dataset \cite{jensen2014large} which consists of indoor object scans; \emph{Tanks and Temples} \cite{knapitsch2017tanks} which features six unbounded outdoor scenes; and \emph{Mip-NeRF} 360 \cite{barron2022mip} for measuring novel view synthesis quality.
+\paragraph{Datasets.} We comprehensively evaluate our method on three public datasets: \emph{DTU} dataset \cite{jensen2014large} which consists of indoor object scans; \emph{Tanks and Temples} \cite{knapitsch2017tanks} which features six unbounded outdoor scenes; and \emph{Mip-NeRF} 360 \cite{barron2022mip} for measuring novel view synthesis quality.

-\textbf{Baselines.} We compare our proposal against several state-of-the-art methods.
+\paragraph{Baselines.} We compare our proposal against several state-of-the-art methods.
 Among implicit methods, we compare against NeRF \cite{mildenhall2021nerf}, VolSDF \cite{yariv2021volume}, NeuS \cite{wang2021neus}, N-angelo \cite{li2023neuralangelo}, GeoNeus \cite{fu2022geo}, Instant NGP \cite{mueller2022instant} and MipNeRF 360 \cite{barron2022mip}.
 As for explicit Gaussian methods, we compare against 3DGS \cite{kerbl20233d}, SuGaR \cite{guedon2024sugar}, Mip-Splatting \cite{yu2024mip}, 2DGS \cite{huang20242d}, GSurfel \cite{dai2024high}, 3DGSR \cite{lyu20243dgsr}, GS-Pull \cite{zhang2025neural} and GOF \cite{yu2024gaussian}.

-\textbf{Metrics.} To evaluate our method, we follow common practice and report surface accuracy as Chamfer Distance and F1-score on DTU and Tanks and Temples, respectively.
+\paragraph{Metrics.} We follow common practice and report surface accuracy as Chamfer Distance and F1-score on DTU and Tanks and Temples, respectively.
 We measure the visual fidelity of the synthesized novel views with PSNR, SSIM and LPIPS~\cite{zhang2018unreasonable} on Mip-NeRF 360.

-\textbf{Implementation.} We perform single GPU training (NVIDIA 3090) and use by default $\lambda_{d}=100, \lambda_{n}=0.05, \lambda_{ns}=1000, \lambda_{fs}=10, \lambda_{depth}=0.05, \lambda_{normal}=0.1$ and $\beta=100$.
+\paragraph{Implementation.} We perform single GPU training (NVIDIA 3090) and use by default $\lambda_{d}=100, \lambda_{n}=0.05, \lambda_{ns}=1000, \lambda_{fs}=10, \lambda_{depth}=0.05, \lambda_{normal}=0.1$ and $\beta=100$.
 We train 30000 iterations like other methods and do not require extra training for SDF.
 For more implementation details, please refer to supp.\ mat..